 If I had told the Abbi of a year ago that I would end up living in New Zealand for almost two years, Abbi-of-a-year-ago would have laughed in current-Abbi’s face.

 I thought we would spend a few months in New Zealand to save up some money, do a quick trip to see the “must-do’s” of NZ, and hop on a plane back to Asia.
 I never thought we would stay in one place for so long, or even if we could stay in one place – I assumed we would get bored and want to go somewhere new.

 …but how could we leave?

 We live in a gorgeous house on a hill in Wellington with four of the best New Zealanders.
 I can hear tūis whistling outside my bedroom window every morning, and my daily run features views like this:

 I’ve somehow managed to get a great job, where I’m valued as a person as well as an employee, where I’m trusted with responsibility and where I’m challenged.
 I’m able to take trips at the weekends with my boyfriend/travel partner to see the mountains, to get lost in the forest, or even to explore foreign cities.

 We would be crazy to give this all up and go home.

-So, if you aren’t quite ready to leave NZ yet either, here is how to apply to extend your 12 month Working Holiday Visa for an additional 11 months, in five easy steps.
+So, if you aren’t quite ready to leave New Zealand yet either, here is how to apply for a Working Holiday Visa extension for an additional 11 months, in five easy steps.
 It’s not as simple as the first visa, but it’s still a relatively easy process.
 Good luck!